ChasTechProjects/Ubuntu-ARM64-RPi/README.md

 Image is coming soon.

 ## Known Issues
-*The Raspberry Pi Hybrid kernel is used compiled for 64-bit support rather than the linux-raspi2 kernel.
+*The Raspberry Pi Hybrid kernel is used compiled with ARM64 support rather than the linux-raspi2 kernel.